 Belvedere is most famous for its more recent art: Klimt, Schiele and the like.
 But the Upper Palace also houses a collection from a time when a Klimt painting might have started a religious war.

-- Small exhibition of masterpieces by medieval artists and sculptors
+- Small exhibition of masterpieces by medieval & early Renaissance artists

 - The Belvedere is a dynamic museum, so the actual works on display may vary